solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 [Ext Auth Plugin examples](https://github.com/solo-io/ext-auth-plugin-examples) GitHub repository.

 {{% notice note %}}
-Gloo publishes information about the environment it was built with to a Google Storage bucket.
+Gloo Edge publishes information about the environment it was built with to a Google Storage bucket.
 The tools in this section will make use of this information.
-You can find the information for a specific Gloo version in the following files located under `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]`:
+You can find the information for a specific Gloo Edge version in the following files located under `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]`:

-- `dependencies`: contains the versions of all dependencies used by Gloo (generated by running `go list -m all` on the Gloo Enterprise module)
+- `dependencies`: contains the versions of all dependencies used by Gloo Edge (generated by running `go list -m all` on the Gloo Edge Enterprise module)
-- `build_env`: values that can be used to replicate the environment the given Gloo version was built in.
+- `build_env`: values that can be used to replicate the environment the given Gloo Edge version was built in.
-- `verify-plugins-linux-amd64`: a script to verify that the plugin can be loaded by the given Gloo version.
+- `verify-plugins-linux-amd64`: a script to verify that the plugin can be loaded by the given Gloo Edge version.

 You can get all these files by running `GLOOE_VERSION=desired_version make get-glooe-info` in our example repository.
 {{% /notice %}}

 #### Compare dependencies
-We manage Gloo dependencies using [Go Modules](https://github.com/golang/go/wiki/Modules).
+We manage Gloo Edge dependencies using [Go Modules](https://github.com/golang/go/wiki/Modules).
 The `go.mod` file contains constraints that you impose on your module dependencies, but it does not provide complete information about all the dependencies.
 This is why we also publish the output of `go list -m all` in the `dependencies` file mentioned in the previous section.
 When you develop your plugins, we suggest that you use Go Modules for dependency management.
-This way you will be able to take advantage of a script we provide for comparing the dependencies of your plugin with the Gloo ones.
+This way you will be able to take advantage of a script we provide for comparing the dependencies of your plugin with the Gloo Edge ones.
 It is located at `scripts/compare_dependencies.go` and can be invoked via the following `make` command:

 ```bash